 No pain is felt during laser eye surgery.
 Drops are placed in your eyes to numb them and you can also request a very mild sedative to calm your nerves before treatment begins.
 The laser eye surgery treatment then starts and only lasts a minute or two.
-During the surgery, your eye is held open so that you don’t blink during the operation. treatment is done.
+During the surgery, your eye is held open so that you don’t blink during the operation.

 Am I Eligible for Laser Eye Surgery?